Anchorage, Alaska: Government and politics

-Anchorage is governed by an elected mayor and 11-member assembly, with the assistance of a city manager.
+Anchorage is governed by an elected mayor and an 11-member assembly, with the assistance of a city manager.
 These positions are nonpartisan (as are all municipal elected offices in Alaska): no candidates officially run under any party banner.
 All 11 members are elected from districts known as sections.
 Five of the sections elect two members from designated seats, while the remaining section elects one member.
-Before the 1980 United States Census, the single-member section was the one centered around the northern Anchorage communities of Chugiak and Eagle River.
+Before the 1980 United States census, the single-member section was the one centered around the northern Anchorage communities of Chugiak and Eagle River.
 Since then, the area encompassing Downtown Anchorage and surrounding neighborhoods has served as the city's single-member section.
 The mayor (along with members of the school board) is elected in a citywide vote.
 In practice, major candidates' party affiliation and political ideology are usually well known and highlighted by local media for the purpose of framing debate.
-The city's mayor is Dave Bronson.
+The city's mayor is Suzanne LaFrance.
 Along with seven sister cities in the SCI program, Anchorage has a cultural exchange program with Montenegro.

 In the 2017 municipal election, Christopher Constant and Felix Rivera became the first openly gay candidates elected to Anchorage public office.

 Anchorage generally leans toward Republican candidates in both state and presidential elections.
 But since the establishment of the municipality in 1975, there have been two Democratic mayors (Tony Knowles and Mark Begich), each of whom was elected to two consecutive terms and later to statewide office.
 Downtown, Girdwood, and much of both the west and east parts of town trend Democratic.
 Areas closest to the military bases, including Eagle River, and south Anchorage are the municipality's most Republican areas.
 Midtown is relatively moderate.
 In 2020, Joe Biden became the first Democrat to win Anchorage since Lyndon Johnson in 1964.

 Voting trends show that Downtown Anchorage votes Democratic in large margins, while Spenard, Turnagain/Inlet View, and University/Airport Heights are relatively moderate and swing in elections.
 The remaining Anchorage areas have traditionally trended Republican.
 In 2018, Anchorage began conducting municipal elections by mail (as directed by the assembly in 2015) and had the highest voter turnout in the city's history.

 Anchorage-Eagle River sends 16 representatives (as of 2018, nine Republicans and seven Democrats) to the 40-member Alaska House of Representatives and eight senators (five Republicans and three Democrats) to the 20-member Senate.
 When seats from the neighboring Mat-Su Borough are added, more than half the Alaska state legislature comes from the Anchorage metropolitan area.
 This is often used as an argument for moving the state capital from Juneau to the Anchorage area.